 Is kitchen wallpaper in style?
 What country designs are on trend?

-Natural, earthy tones tend to lend themselves well to traditional country style kitchens, so bear this in mind when choosing a wallpaper design.
-Make sure at least one colour in the pattern matches or complements the tones in the rest of your kitchen to ensure it won’t end up clashing with your scheme.
+Natural, earthy tones tend to be the best color schemes for country kitchen wallpaper – so bear this in mind when choosing a wallpaper design.
+Make sure at least one color in the pattern matches or complements the tones in the rest of your kitchen to ensure it won’t end up clashing with your scheme.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.

 Andrea has been immersed in the world of homes, interiors and lifestyle since her first job in journalism, on Ideal Home.
 She went from women's magazine Options to Frank.
 From there it was on to the launch of Red magazine, where she stayed for 10 years and became Assistant Editor.
 She then shifted into freelancing, and spent 14 years writing for everyone from The Telegraph to The Sunday Times, Livingetc, Stylist and Woman & Home.
 She was then offered the job as Editor on Country Homes & Interiors, and now combines that role with writing for sister title homesandgardens.com.

 The ultimate gift guide for home obsessives – presents they actually want

 If you're looking for the best home gifts for the holidays, we've found them.
 Our expert testers have collected their tests and research to find the best gifts.

 Jeremiah Brent shares the Christmas decor he avoids – and he admits they are 'controversial'